troglobit/inadyn/CONTRIBUTING.md

 3. Coding Style

+   Lines are allowed to be longer than 72 characters these days, there is no enforced max. length.

+> **Tip:** Always submit code that follows the style of surrounding code!

-   We use the Linux coding style, like GIT it is becoming a de facto standard for C programming
+   The coding style itself is strictly Linux [KNF][], like GIT it is becoming a de facto standard for C programming

    https://www.kernel.org/doc/Documentation/CodingStyle